toddbutters/toddbutters/README.md

 - 👋 Hi, I’m @toddbutters
 - 👀 I’m interested in systems and technology.
-- 🌱 I’m currently learning Python, Postgres, and Bash at work, and Proxmox at home.
+- 🌱 I’m currently learning Ruby, Rails, and Postgres at work, and Proxmox and nixOS at home.
 - 💞️ I’m looking to collaborate on simple services, scripts or generally helpful stuff.
-- 📫 How to reach me ... on the web.
+- 📫 How to reach me ... on the web? todd@toot.io

 <!---
 toddbutters/toddbutters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.